atfzl/atfzl.com/content/_index.md

 # Hi I'm Atif Afzal

-Frontend engineer with eight years of experience, skilled in diverse fields like ecommerce, healthcare, analytics, and AI.
+Frontend engineer with eight years of experience, worked in diverse fields like ecommerce, healthcare, analytics, and AI.
 I excel in building beautiful interfaces quickly, focusing on frontend developer experience, web performance, and security.

 ## Contact